lorainemnrc/deep-learning-rnn-machine-translation/README.md

 <p align="justify"> &emsp;
 1. Describe what neural machine translation is and how it is done using a sequence-to-sequence RNN with attention.

 2. Describe the dataset being used in this example.

 3. Describe the preprocessing steps being done in preparation for training the model.

 4. Describe the postprocessing code/functions that have been created for performing inference and analyzing the model weights.

 5. Compare and contrast the DecoderRNN and AttnDecoderRNN models in terms of loss, training time, parameter count, and quality of translation (qualitatively).

 6. In the AttnDecoderRNN model, swap out the GRU for an LSTM.
 Compare and contrast the two models in terms of loss, training time, parameter count, and quality of translation.

 7. Using the best model you’ve found, perform translation on some samples (4 at least) and compare the results with Google Translate.
-No need to quantitatively evaluate this comparison.
+No need to evaluate this comparison.

 8. Plot the attention weights for the samples you chose and describe the results.
 </p>